2016 Italian Basketball Cup

 The 2016 Italian Basketball Cup, known as the Beko Final Eight for sponsorship reasons, was the 48th edition of Italy's national cup tournament.
-The competition was organised by Lega Basket for Lega Basket Serie A clubs.
+Lega Basket organised the competition for Lega Basket Serie A clubs.
 The tournament was played at the Mediolanum Forum in Milan this year.
 EA7 Emporio Armani Milano won their 5th cup.

 Qualification

 EA7 Emporio Armani Milano was automatically qualified for the tournament as the host team.
 The rest of the teams were selected based on their place in the 2015–16 Lega Basket Serie A standings.